 You can also try these niacin-rich foods:

 - shiitake mushrooms

-Pellagra can be treated with nicotinamide, or niacinamide, a form of niacin that’s less toxic in higher doses than niacin.
+Pellagra can be treated with nicotinamide, or niacinamide, a form of niacin that’s less toxic in higher doses than B-3.

-The primary concern with too much niacin is inflammation of the liver.
-For this reason, people who take niacin to treat high cholesterol often have their liver enzymes checked when beginning therapy.
+The primary concern with too much B-3 is inflammation of the liver.
+For this reason, people who take B-3 to treat high cholesterol often have their liver enzymes checked when beginning therapy.